ahirsharan/MetaSegNet/README.md

 ```bash
 python run_meta.py
 ```
-The test predictions and logs(models) will be stored in the same root directory under resultsx and logsx where x can be changed in trainer/meta.py
+The test predictions and logs(models) will be stored in the same root directory under resultsx and logsx where x can be changed in trainer/meta.py .
+The tensorboardX log for loss and mIoU would be stored in runs in the MetaSegNet directory.

 ## Hyperparameters and Options
 Hyperparameters and options in `main.py`.